rjones-lf/iroha/docs/source/getting_started/index.rst

   this guide

 Now we need to configure our Iroha network.
-This includes creating a configuration file, generating keypairs for a users, writing list of peers and creating a genesis block.
+This includes creating a configuration file, generating keypairs for a users, writing a list of peers and creating a genesis block.
 However, we have prepared an example configuration for this guide, so you can start playing with Iroha faster.
-In order to get those files, you need to clone the
-`Iroha repository <github.com/hyperledger/iroha>`_ from Github.
+In order to get those files, you need to clone the `Iroha repository <github.com/hyperledger/iroha>`_ from Github.

 .. code-block:: shell